On a risk model with tree-structured Poisson Markov random field frequency, with application to rainfall events: Proofs

 The proof is straightforward for $\mathrm{Cov}(N_v, N_w)$ if $v=w$.
 We now suppose $v=\mathrm{pa}(w)$; then, given \eqref{eq:StoConstruct},

 From the properties of the binomial thinning operator, (\ref{eq:CovNvNw-1}) becomes

 which corresponds to our result for the case $v=\mathrm{pa}(w)$.
 The general result for every $v,w\in\mathcal{V}$ is then obtained by using \eqref{eq:CovNvNw-2} and the same \emph{modus operandi} as in the proof of Theorem~5 of \cite{cote2025tree} -- that is, by iterative conditioning on every successive vertex on the path from $v$ to $w$.
+Conditioning on both claim count random variables, given that $\{B_{v,j},\, j\in\mathbb{N}_{1}\}$ and $\{B_{w,j},\, j\in\mathbb{N}_1\}$ are independent sequences of independent and identically distributed random variables, yields the desired result.